This post may contain affiliate links. Please read our disclosure policy.

 - Once bark is frozen, remove pan from freezer and lift bark from pan using overhanging foil as handles.

-- Set frozen bark on cutting board and slice into 8 squares.
+- Set frozen bark on cutting board (affiliate link) and slice into 8 squares.
 Slice each square diagonally creating 2 triangles.
 (Let bark sit out at room temperature to soften if it's too difficult to cut.
 You can also run the knife under hot water before cutting.)

 - Store triangles in an airtight container in the freezer until ready to serve.
 Let triangles sit on counter at room temperature to soften slightly before serving if too frozen.

-Recipe Notes
+Notes

 Recipe source: Weight Watchers

-- Limoncello Cheesecake Squares
+- Limoncello Cheesecake Squares turn out light and creamy-the perfect summertime treat.

 What could I substitute for the agave nectar?